-The BSW curriculum requires 39 hours of social work courses covering a variety of topics including social work practice, human behavior in social environment, social policy, research and field work experience.
-Students may also choose a minor area of study including but not limited to the minor African American Studies, Mexican American Studies, Women's Studies, Disabilities, or a Certificate in Diversity.
+The BSW curriculum requires 54 hours of social work courses covering a variety of topics including social work practice, human behavior in the social environment, social policy, research, and field experience through required practica.
+Students may also choose a minor area of study including but not limited to African American Studies, Diversity Studies Minor or Certificate, Mexican American Studies, Women's Studies, the Spanish Language, or Disabilities Studies.

 In addition to the course requirements of UT Arlington and the School of Social Work, each student in the BSW program must